Saturday, October 19th, 4:30-7:30pm

 The Eleanor (1605 NW Everett St, Portland, OR 97209)

-Living Yoga's annual benefit is our largest fundraising event of the year.
+Join us for our largest fundraising event of the year!
 This year's event will include a cocktail hour with drinks, small bites, and a silent auction, followed by an informative and inspiring live program.
 The live program will feature:

 Panel Discussion with sector experts from corrections, recovery, community health, equity and trauma-informed care.
 The discussion will center around the healing potential of yoga and mindfulness, and the need to increase access to mind-body services.
 Special attention will be paid to the intersection of Living Yoga's trauma-informed approach and social justice.

 Video highlighting Living Yoga classes at Columbia River Correctional Institution.

 Live storytelling by Living Yoga students and volunteers.